 Whistler Street sits behind a commercial strip along the Trans Canada Highway, off of Coronation Street.
-Because many of the businesses face away from it, the street feels more like a service alley than a neighbourhood street.
+Because many of the businesses face away from it, the street feels more like a service alley than a neighborhood street.

-“Generally, the street and the private lots appear to have more asphalt parking area than necessary, very little landscaping, and no sidewalks, making the street feel vacant and unwelcoming,” according to the Communitecture's report.
+“Generally, the street and the private lots appear to have more asphalt parking area than necessary, very little landscaping, and no sidewalks, making the street feel vacant and unwelcoming,” according to the communitecture's report.
 “In part due to these conditions, the street has become a site of illicit drug sales, the public nuisances of drug use, and other criminal or unsafe activity in recent years.”

-Business owners have been clamouring for solutions.
+Business owners have been clamoring for solutions.
 They’ve organized themselves to patrol and clean up the area.
 When Federal NDP leader Jagmeet Singh visited Duncan last month, he came to Whistler Street to hear their concerns.

-As part of its response, the City of Duncan hired Communitecture – a consultancy based in Portland, Oregon – to design a brighter future for Whistler Street, with community input.
+As part of its response, the City of Duncan hired communitecture – a consultancy based in Portland, Oregon – to design a brighter future for Whistler Street, with community input.

-Communitectecture led a workshop on March 1 to gather feedback.
+Communitecture led a workshop on March 1 to gather feedback.
 A planned second workshop, to discuss preliminary design plans, moved online because of the coronavirus pandemic.